LoveAndCoding/FruitJS/docs/intro.md

 Simply create your pages in Markdown, tell FruitJS how to find it, and sit back as your documentation becomes oh so sweet.

-## How can I use FruitJS?
+## Features

+ - Renders all your markdown straight to HTML
+ - Generates menu based on headers in markdown files
+ - Automatically converts links between markdown pages
+ - Grabs images and local files referenced and adds them to the export
+ - Customizable with your own CSS, JS, and LESS files
+ - Can render to a single HTML file, or split the rendering up

+## Usage

-I'm glad you're so anxious to dive in.
-Or at least, I'm glad I could lead you to that.
-Getting started is pretty simple.
-Just use `npm` to install FruitJS, and run it from the command line.
+You can use `npm` to install FruitJS, and run it from the command line.
 You also can require it in a JS file if you'd like to generate things on your own in JS.

-	npm install FruitJS
+	npm install fruitjs -g

 From the command line, you can then do the following: